mhaugrud/msumcspy/_sources/Functions/ProgramDevelopment.rst

    Two of the tests pass but the last one fails.
 Is there still an error in the function?

    Frequently we discover errors in the functions that we are writing.
 However, it is possible that there is an error in a test.
 Here the error is in the precision of the correct answer.
 This could be corrected using the ``testWithin`` function.
 Unfortunately, that function is not available in our interactive text.

    Correct the test by changing the correct answer.

 Now the tests pass!
 Wonderful!
-However, you may need to perform additional tests.
+However, you may still need to perform additional tests.

 When you start out, you might add only a line or two of code at a time.
 As you